Deonte Harris Player Prop Bets for NFL Week 13 | New Orleans vs. Dallas 12/2/2021

 Season Stats

+- So far this season, 13.1% of the 343 passes thrown by his team have gone Harris' way.

-- With four targets in the red zone this season, Harris has been on the receiving end of 7.8% of his team's 51 red zone pass attempts.
+- Harris has seen the ball thrown his way four times in the red zone this season, 7.8% of his team's 51 red zone pass attempts.

-- The Saints have run 52.4% passing plays and 47.6% rushing plays this season.
-They rank 18th in the NFL in scoring.
+- The Saints, who rank 18th in the NFL in points scored, have dropped back to pass 52.4% of the time while running the ball 47.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Cowboys.